CLIMATE READY MISSOULA

 Working for a healthy, just, and resilient Missoula

-What have we been up to?
-In a nutshell, we're all in on electrification, using the Inflation Reduction Act resources to speed up implementation, and integrating climate resiliency into the City of Missoula's code reform update.
+What else have we been up to?
+In a nutshell, we're all in on electrification, using the Inflation Reduction Act resources and other new funding to speed up implementation.
+We're also integrating climate resiliency into the City of Missoula's code reform update.
+Note that we haven't had the capacity to update this website with all Climate Ready happenings - hopefully later in 2024. |

 Check out this short animated film.
 Thanks 6 Pony Hitch!